 Don't miss this one!
 Book your stall site today!

-Open air festival behind the skatepark in Belgrave Street, Kempsey with food stalls, market stall, services stalls, live music all day, fun activities for youth, and skating!
+Open air festival in the grounds of Trial Bay Gaol, with food stalls, market stall, services stalls, live music all day.

 Proudly presented by Macleay Valley Arts Council and Macleay Entertainment.

 RED CEDAR FESTIVAL 2019 returns DECEMBER 15 with BLUES BY THE BAY! -

 * LIVE MUSIC * MARKETS * FOOD * MORE! *

 Free community event.